rtyler/brokenco.de/_posts/2018-08-23-redislabs-ditches-opensource.md

 ## A path forward

 In my discussion with Mo, he raised a good question which deserves an answer,
-paraphrased: _What should a commpany, which has invested heavily in open source, do when a vendor like AWs significantly erodes the potential to realize value from that company's work?_
+paraphrased: _What should a company, which has invested heavily in open source, do when a vendor like AWs significantly erodes the potential to realize value from that company's work?_